YEAR: 2015-16 URL: www.thehunt.com

 I choose to work with sketch for the great integration with Invision, which makes it easy to seamlessly update prototypes.

-I created an interactive prototype (the earlier, the better) then conducted feedback rounds with all stakeholders and brand ambassadors.
-Revisions were made based on their feedback.
+After making the sketches into wireframes in Sketch we choose Invision as the prototyping tool due to the easy way to just drop pngs into a prototype and so the stakeholders easily could comment.
+We worked through all the functions in a wireframe environment and gathered feedback from all stakeholders and brand ambassadors.
+Revisions were then made based on their feedback, and how well they prototypes worked.
 This process was repeated until there was consensus that we had a great product with solid user experience design.

 Invision is a great tool for putting together a quick interactive prototype.
 You can sync it to your Sketch or Illustrator design file.
 Our team used the workflow section to show what designs were up for review and all stakeholders were able to comment straight in Invision.